Mischa Barton Claims She Was Drugged With GHB On Night She Was Admitted To Hospital For Erratic Behavior

 “I voluntarily went to get professional help, and I was informed by their staff that I had been given GHB.
 After an overnight stay, I am home and doing well.”

 Barton ended her statement by thanking those who helped her through the ordeal and tells women to always be aware of their surroundings.
-People also concluded by stating upon their arrival at her home Thursday morning, police found Mischa fully clothed and speaking incoherently before agreeing to be transported o the hospital via ambulance.
+People also concluded by stating upon their arrival at her home Thursday morning, police found Mischa fully clothed and speaking incoherently before agreeing to be transported to the hospital via ambulance.

 “Upon arriving at her residence, officers found the actress and one house guest.
-According to authorities, Barton was “fully clothed” and “speaking in coherent statements” before she willingly went to the hospital.”
+According to authorities, Barton was ‘fully clothed’ and ‘speaking in coherent statements’ before she willingly went to the hospital.”

 While Barton is claiming she was drugged, some sources report the actress has been on a “downward spiral” as she abuses several drugs.
 Radar Online said Mischa has been doing cocaine and mushrooms, which may have led to her behavior this past week.